 As an assistant at TSU, Sutton coached three All-Ohio Valley Conference first-team selections, the OVC Defensive Player of the Year, an OVC All-Tournament team member and two OVC All-Newcomer selections.
 Away from the court, two student-athletes achieved OVC Academic Medals of Honor and six players made OVC Honor Roll.

 Before joining the staff at TSU, Sutton served as the head coach at South Carolina State for the 2011 and 2012 season after two years as an assistant for SCSU.

 Sutton led the Lady Bulldogs to their first winning season in seven years in 2011, finishing 17-16 overall and 8-2 in Mid-Eastern Athletic Conference action.
 In her two years, she compiled a 26-31 mark with a 14-6 record in MEAC regular season games.

 Sutton coached the MEAC Player of the Year in 2011 and 2012 and had four All-MEAC selections in two years.
 During her tenure, the Lady Bulldogs had 10 All-MEAC academic team honorees and South Carolina State led the NCAA in service aces per set in 2011.

-Prior to taking over as head coach at South Carolina State, Sutton also served as the assistant coach from 2009-2010, helping the Lady Bulldogs capture their second Mid-Eastern Athletic Conference Championship and a trip to the NCAA Tournament in 2010.
+Prior to taking over as head coach at South Carolina State, Sutton served as the assistant coach from 2009-2010.
+She coached the MEAC Player of the Year in 2010 and helped the Lady Bulldogs capture their second MEAC Championship and a trip to the NCAA Tournament in 2010.

-In her final season (2004) she was named First Team All-SWAC and to the SWAC All-Tournament Team.
-In that same season she was the recipient of her team's Most Outstanding Blocking Award and was named the team’s captain.
+In her final season (2004), she was named First Team All-SWAC and to the SWAC All-Tournament Team.
+In that same season, she was the recipient of her team's Most Outstanding Blocker Award and served as the team’s captain.